ericrogler/Green-Book/Z007x_Math_And_Calculus.md

 ### **Calculus: Why it's Important**

 One of the few times I'll just say my primary source helping me here is from [Paul Dawkins' (Lamar University) class notes posted on the Internet](https://tutorial.math.lamar.edu/).
 Hopefully I'm not held to trial for relying heavily on a single source.
-- These were even available when I was still in college going through all levels of Calculus back early 2010's.
+- These were available when I was in college going through the levels of Calculus back in early 2010's.
 - There is a disclaimer, for Calculus I at least, that "you know Algebra and Trig[nometry] prior to reading the Calculus I notes" (Dawkins, 2023).
     - This is NOT a suggestion either.
 From personal experience, the hardest part about Calculus *was the Algebra* (and Trignometry) and you'll fail it without solid foundations in those areas.

- I can, however, tell you once you understand higher level math (the what) and understand abstraction of math (the why), a lot of doors open for what's now possible for you.
+ I can, however, tell you once you understand higher level math (the what) and understand abstraction of math (the why), a lot of doors open for what you can do with it.

 **Calculus is a gateway to modern/advanced math and science, but is mainly important for two reasons:**